a5huynh/a5huynh.github.com/content/posts/2017/2017-05-18-tbt-planet-rendering.md

         }
     }
 ```
-<em>Using latitudinal and longitudinal lines as a grid, we can loop through each
+*Using latitudinal and longitudinal lines as a grid, we can loop through each
-row/column and generate points for the sphere.</em>
+row/column and generate points for the sphere.*

 Combining the above code with some Three.js materials and lighting, we get the
 following scene below, a blank canvas in which we can start transforming the